 - Do not cancel and retrigger an entire stack of notifications at one time.
 Only modify or remove the notifications that have actually been modified.
 This avoids the latency on updating the wearable device and ensures that the impact of your app on battery life is minimal.

-Android Wear notifications have their own design guidelines.
+Wear OS notifications have their own design guidelines.
 For more information, review the Material Design page.

 - All notifications bridged from the paired phone to the Wear device use expanded notifications.

-- To learn when to use the different notification templates supported on Android Wear, read the Notifications patterns design guide.
+- To learn when to use the different notification templates supported on Wear OS, read the Notifications patterns design guide.